-She died in 1930 in the prison hospital following surgery to remove a tumor.
+In 1930, Chona Andrade died in the San Quentin prison hospital following surgery to remove a tumor.

 Shuttle driver killed by passenger

-“A possible solution of the murder mystery surrounding the slaying of Albert V. Marcus, the Beau Brummel jitneuer of Glendale, appeared today in Bakersfield when Trinity Dandia, a woman, confessed her implication there to an almost similar jitney bus murder in the valley city,” reported the Los Angeles Herald, July 28, 1917.
+“A possible solution of the murder mystery surrounding the slaying of Albert Marcus, the jitneuer, appeared in Bakersfield.
+(That’s) when Trinity Dandia confessed to an almost similar jitney bus murder,” reported the Los Angeles Herald, July 28, 1917.

 A jitney bus was the common term for a low-cost shuttle bus, or car, usually costing a nickel for a ride.
-A “jitneuer” was the owner or operator of the jitney bus.
+The shuttle’s driver or owner was called a “jitneuer.”

-She was convicted of the murder of James A. Hanlon, a young jitney driver killed April 1917.
-“The jury found for murder in the first degree and recommended a life term,” reported the Sausalito News, Dec.
-1, 1917.
+She was convicted of the murder of James Hanlon, a young jitney driver killed April 1917.

-She was in her mid-20s when she was arrested and put on trial.
-She was 30 when the San Quentin Women’s Ward report was published.
+In her mid-20s when she was arrested and put on trial, she was 30 by the time the San Quentin Women’s Ward report was issued.

-In 1933, Dandia was one of the first inmates sent to the new California Institution for Women.
+In 1933, at 41 years old, Dandia was sent to the new California Institution for Women.

-“Trinity Dandia, the second oldest prisoner at San Quentin, took her canary along Friday when she and 27 other women prisoners were transferred to the new women’s penal farm in the Tehachapi mountains.
-A curious crowed gathered to see the women entrain for their new ‘home.’
-The inmates wore coats over their prison dresses when they boarded the barred prison car ‘Lordsburg’ at Richmond station,” reported the Healdsburg Tribune, Sept.
+“Dandia took her canary along Friday when she and 27 other women prisoners were transferred to the new women’s penal farm in the Tehachapi mountains.
+A curious crowed gathered to see the women (board a train) for their new home,” reported the Healdsburg Tribune, Sept.
 2, 1933.